perseus820812-gif/oblivIA-mvp/README.md

 > **One-liner:** OblivIA cleans crypto noise and turns it into actionable market signals — so traders don’t drown in spam.

-OblivIA is an AI-powered pipeline that cleans noisy crypto chatter from social media (e.g. Reddit) and transforms it into structured **signals**.
+OblivIA is an AI-powered demo that processes noisy crypto chatter and outputs structured signals.
+This MVP showcases the path from **raw discussion → clean data → simple signals**, highlighting narratives while filtering spam.

 ---